FrankBoesing/Arduino-Teensy-Codec-lib/README.md

 Arduino-Teensy-MP3-lib
 ======================

-Plays 320 kbps MP3 in software without external hardware - with only 48MHz.
+Plays 320 kbps *.MP3 or *.AAC in software without external hardware - with only 48MHz.

 Optimized for ARM Thumb2.